ocupop/refed-website/src/_states/georgia.md

         applies_to_food_type: Shellfish
         purpose_of_law: Date labeling required
         excerpted_language_from_the_law: >-
-          (8)(c)(a) Raw and frozen shucked molluscan shellfish shall be obtained in nonreturnable packages legibly bearing . . . the “sell by” date for packages with a capacity of less than l.87L (one-half gallon) or the date shucked for packages with a capacity of l.87L (one-half gallon) or more.
+          (14)(a) Raw shucked shellfish shall be obtained in nonreturnable packages which bear a legible label that identifies . . .
+(2) the “sell by” or “best if used by” date for packages with a capacity of less than l.879L (one-half gallon) or the date shucked for packages with a capacity of l.879L (one-half gallon) or more.
         legal_citation: Ga.
 Comp.
 R. & Regs.
-40-7-1-.10 (2013).
+40-7-1-.09 (2013).
       - title: Reg 10
         applies_to_food_type: Shellfish
         purpose_of_law: Sale after date not permitted / Definition (expiration date)